The Super Pit

 In 1973, North Texas basketball moved across Highland Street to the Super Pit, trading 5,000 wood-bleacher seats for 10,500 padded, individual seats.
 While much more comfortable than the Snake Pit, the Super Pit nonetheless earned its own reputation as a tough place for visitors.

 The Super Pit's opening night was December 4, 1973, and the Mean Green got a 30-point, 16-rebound performance from Bobby Iverson in a 109-93 win over TCU.
-Since that first season, North Texas has compiled a winning percentage of over .640 at the Pit.
-During the 1975-1983 era under men’s coach Bill Blakeley, North Texas, playing primarily as an independent, recorded three twenty-win seasons, its first-ever top-20 ranking, the four biggest crowds in Super Pit history and memorable wins over Texas, Kansas State and SMU.
+During the 1975-1983 era under men's coach Bill Blakeley, North Texas, playing primarily as an independent, recorded three 20-win seasons, its first-ever top-20 ranking, the four biggest crowds in Super Pit history and memorable wins over Texas, Kansas State and SMU.

 Immediately hailed as one of the finest basketball facilities in the southwest, it was host to first- and second-round games of the 1976 and 1980 NCAA Basketball Tournaments.

-In 1976, North Texas began playing women’s basketball at the Super Pit, hosting the Mean Green Classic from 1979 to 1981 and the TAIAW State Championship game in 1981.
+In 1976, North Texas began playing women's basketball at the Super Pit.